next-time/core/README.md

 # Next Time - CORE

 Next time project is a counter-down, which indicate next time of things (like next season, next christmas or next new-year).
 Developped @ IUT Bordeaux Montaigne

+## Development

+Use `npm run dev` under development

+## Preprod

+Don't forget to `npm i serve -g` once.
+Before set in production, use `npm run preprod` to check if everything works good.

+## Production

+Don't forget to `npm i vcg -g` once.
+To set in production with GH-pages, use `vcg -m "YOUR COMMIT MESSAGE"`.

 ## Contributing